Jowett Jupiter Specifications, Performance and Statistics

 |Another view of an engine installed in a Jupiter.

 This is in the last Jupiter built, the Mk1a owned by Pat Lockyer.
-He rebuilt the engine himself after welding up a crack that was letting water into the sump.
+He rebuilt the engine himself after welding up a crack in the aluminium crankcase that was letting water into the sump.

-As with everything Pat does, this engine runs silently, superbly, and the car travels swiftly.
+As with everything Pat Lockyer did, this engine runs silently, superbly, and the car travels swiftly.

-For the standard engine, maximum power occurs at 4,500rpm (Mk1, Mk1a) and 5100rpm (R4 which had a slightly raised 8.5:1 compression ratio).
+For the standard engine, maximum power occurs at 4,500rpm (Standard Jupiter Mk1, Mk1a) and 5100rpm (Jupiter type R4 which had a slightly raised 8.5:1 compression ratio).
 Crank is 3-bearing hardened type.
-The crankcase block is of aluminium alloy split into two halves vertically down the centre-line so that the main bearing housings (and the camshaft bearing housings) are half in one side, half in the other, with some big big bolts clamping it all together.
+The crankcase block is of aluminium alloy split into two halves vertically down the centre-line so that the main bearing housings (and the camshaft bearing housings) are half in one side, half in the other, with some big big bolts clamping both halves of the crakcase together.

 Nevertheless the Jupiter's power of over 60 genuine BHP was quite good for the period from only 1486cc.
-Good enough for 10 major victories in 3 seasons, that is.
+Good enough for 10 major victories in three in-era seasons.

 Compact transmission (gearbox), as designed for the Javelin, is a separate unit from the clutch housing.
 It offers 4 forward ratios (synchromesh on 2nd, 3rd and top) plus reverse.
 Gear lever is steering-column-mounted. the gearbox ewas initally made by an outside contractor, meadows, but later Jupiters had Jowett-built interiors.